tera-minato/VMamba_Inference/README.md

 # VMamba_Inference
-Google Colab implementation for running inferences and fine tuning on the ]VMamba architecture](https://github.com/MzeroMiko/VMamba).
+Google Colab implementation for running inferences and fine tuning on the [VMamba architecture](https://github.com/MzeroMiko/VMamba).

 [Sample of ImageNet-1K Dataset](https://drive.google.com/drive/folders/10F_cJDp_SvN2N37-kHVgAtI_JWJBhPQe?usp=sharing)
 8 classes for training and validation from the ImageNet-1K dataset.
 Upload the folder to google drive (will be read from the Google Colab script through mounting).